emrebicer/Polly/README.md

     }
     ```
   * ```
-    The user has note voted yet
+    The user has not voted yet

     {
         "success": true,